The Chevy Tahoe has Transmission Problems Before 100k Miles

 Hold the gas!
-Multiple Chevy Tahoe models are experiencing transmission problems very early on.
+Multiple Chevrolet Tahoe models are experiencing transmission problems very early on.
 Some are requiring expensive repairs before they even hit 70k miles.
-Life long Chevy fans are starting to reconsider their choices after dealing with jerky shifts, burning oil, and more with the new Chevy Tahoe.
+Lifelong Chevy fans might start to reconsider their choices after dealing with jerky shifts, burning oil, and more with the new Chevy Tahoe.

 The Chevy Tahoe is a notorious SUV that’s loved for having power, a comfortable ride, and impressive towing abilities.
 However, when going for the 2015 and 2016 Chevy Tahoe models, people are discovering transmission and engine issues very early on.